 GET TO KNOW

-I live in West Toronto with my fabulous husband and our two amazing girls.
-There’s always a kid-made creative mess happening somewhere in our house.
+I started this business in 2019 when I lived in West Toronto with my fabulous husband and our two amazing girls.
+There was always a kid-made creative mess happening somewhere in our house.
 Tall Duplo structures and a hundred tiny toys in the living room, popsicle sticks taped to paper artwork in the kitchen, a collection of rocks and other found objects on a bedroom windowsill…

 I’m passionate about children’s unstructured play and families spending quality time together, and I want to share that passion with you!

-I got my teaching degree in 2005 from The Ontario Institute for Studies in Education of the University of Toronto and have been a teacher with the Toronto District School Board since then.
+I got my teaching degree in 2005 from The Ontario Institute for Studies in Education of the University of Toronto and then became a teacher with the Toronto District School Board.

 I had the pleasure of teaching Kindergarten for seven years and Grade 3 for three years.
 I read a lot of books and sang a lot of songs in that time!
 My goal to inspire a love for reading in my students lead to taking additional qualification courses to become a Reading Specialist early on in my teaching career.